Health, Physical Health

 Bone density hits its peak around age 30.
 After that point, your body breaks down old bone a little faster than it builds new bone.
 For women, this process speeds up a lot after menopause because estrogen levels drop and estrogen plays a big role in protecting bone health.

-The cartilage covering the tibial plateau also wears down with time.
-That can lead to osteoarthritis in the knee, bringing pain, stiffness, and less mobility.
+The cartilage covering the plateau also wears down with time.
+That can lead to osteoarthritis in the pain behind knee, bringing pain, stiffness, and less mobility.

 But here’s the good news.
 Staying active, eating calcium-rich foods, getting enough vitamin D, and doing weight-bearing exercises throughout your life can slow all of these changes down.